-From the beginning, when the site was not owned by Amazon and was still called Justin.tv (the acquisition took place only in 2014, for a total amount of 970 million dollars), the most successful contents have always been live gaming sessions and eSports.
-Today, however, there are some of the most followed Twitch streamers who offer their communities daily tutorials for training from home or cooking recipes from the most varied traditions and suitable for the most diverse diets and there is no shortage of famous people, from Fedez to Alexandria Ocasio-Cortez, who use Twitch to nurture relationships with their fans and constituents.
+From the beginning, when the site was not owned by Amazon and was still called Justin.tv (the acquisition took place in 2014 for a total amount of 970 million dollars), the most successful content were live gaming sessions and eSports.
+Today, there are some of the most followed Twitch streamers who offer their communities daily tutorials for training from home or cooking recipes from the most varied traditions, which are suitable for the most diverse diets.
+There is no shortage of famous people, from Fedez to Alexandria Ocasio-Cortez, who use Twitch to nurture relationships with their fans and constituents.

-Perhaps the most distinctive feature of Twitch is that, while other platforms have had to invent tools and functions over time that allowed users to pay for the content they found most interesting or users whose work they enjoyed most here the same tools and functions are "native".
-That is, twitchers have always been able to concretely support their favorite streamers by paying for their work or paying symbolic amounts for content they have appreciated.
-In particular and this is how, for their part, streamers manage to monetize their presence on Twitch.
+Perhaps the most distinctive feature of Twitch is that, while other platforms have had to invent tools and functions over time that allowed users to pay for the content they found most interesting or users whose work they enjoyed most; on Twitch, the same tools and functions are "native".
+That is, Twitchers have always been able to concretely support their favorite streamers by paying for their work or paying symbolic amounts for content they appreciate.
+This is how, streamers manage to monetize their presence on Twitch.

-Easier and faster is to collect money via Twitch donation.
-In this case, however, it is essential to use third-party services that allow you to manage digital payments: if the streamer has decided to receive donations on PayPal, just search for him by name, nickname or email address or follow the PayPal address he shared during the live. and, once you have found it, choose the amount you intend to donate.
+The easiest and fastest way to make money on Twitch is to collect money via a Twitch donation.
+In this case, it is essential to use third-party services that allow you to manage digital payments.
+If the streamer has decided to receive donations on PayPal, just search for him by name, nickname, or email address, or follow the PayPal address he shared during the live stream.
+Once you have found it, choose the amount you intend to donate.